JGRennison/OpenTTD-patches/README.md

 * Add new link graph distribution modes: asymmetric (equal) and asymmetric (nearest).
 * Allow overriding distribution mode on a per-cargo basis, in game.
 * Fix inaccurate cargo distribution and link graph overlays, and various other problems with large link graphs.
+* Add setting to increase the cargodist link graph distance/cost metric of aircraft links.

 #### Input